 Ignore Mouse Exiting Options

-The Ignore mouse exiting on left, Ignore mouse exiting on right, Ignore mouse exiting on top, and Ignore mouse exiting on bottom settings determine if the lightbox is or is not triggered if the site visitor's mouse pointer leaves the window in the direction specified.
+The Ignore mouse exiting on left, Ignore mouse exiting on right, Ignore mouse exiting on top, and Ignore mouse exiting on bottom settings determine if the lightbox is or is not triggered if the customer moves their mouse pointer out of the window in the direction specified.

-These settings can prevent a site visitor from unnecessarily triggering the lightbox unless a visitor exhibits "exit intent."
-For example, if you want to allow a site visitor who uses Windows to move their mouse pointer to the bottom-left corner of their browser window, presumably to click the Start button, then you would select Yes for Ignore mouse exiting on left and Ignore mouse exiting on bottom to target the experience to all Windows users.
+These settings can prevent a customer from unnecessarily triggering the lightbox unless they exhibits "exit intent."
+For example, if you want to allow a customer who uses Windows to move their mouse pointer to the bottom-left corner of their browser window, presumably to click the Start button, then you would select YES for Ignore mouse exiting on left and Ignore mouse exiting on bottom to target the experience to all Windows users.